ssr-glue/vite-plugin/README.md

 Also note that the order of the plugin matters, make sure you put `ssr-glue-plugin-server-vue-usehead` after `ssr-glue-plugin-server-vue`.

-As the example shows, you should pass the `App` component(your root component of your app) and the routes to the plugin, then the plugin will create the app and router on behalf of you.
+As the example shows, you should pass the `App` component(your root component of your app) and the `routes` to the plugin, then the plugin will create the app and router on behalf of you.
+Here we are generating the routes ourselves, but you really should delegate the task to another plugin like [vite-plugin-pages](https://github.com/hannoeru/vite-plugin-pages).
 If you want to access the created app instance, you could pass a callback like this:

 ```js